MetaBorgCube/oopsla18-artifact/README.md

 > System F [Girard 1972; Reynolds 1974], and Featherweight Generic
 > Java [Igarashi et al. 2001]."

-The artifact contains fully functional type checkers for the case study languages.
+The artifact contains type checkers for the case study languages.
+These type checkers are not (yet) meant to be performant, nor to provide good error messages.
+For now, the type checkers merely check whether programs type check or not.
 The test suites give us trust in the correctness of the given specifications.

 The following claims from the paper are not supported by this
 artifact: